Policy Framework

 PRC Review of Expedited Policies

-The IIRM VC, or their designee, and a representative from the campus Unit responsible for administering the University Policy, must present the Policy and the context around its creation and approval at the next PRC meeting following Policy implementation.
+The IIRM VC, or their designee, and a representative from the University Unit responsible for administering the University Policy, must present the Policy and the context around its creation and approval at the next PRC meeting following Policy implementation.
 Subsequent reviews and revisions to the University Policy must be conducted in a manner consistent with this Policy Framework and the Procedure for Policy Management.

-In rare instances, a University or Unit Policy Document may contain “Sensitive Information” (as defined in the University’s Information Security Classification Standard) and should not be published on a publicly-accessible website.
-Please contact the Office of Ethics and Policy for additional guidance regarding sensitive University or Unit Policy Documents.
+In rare instances, a University or Unit Policy Document may contain Sensitive Information, as defined in the University’s Information Classification Standard, and should not be published on a publicly accessible website.
+Please contact the Office of Ethics and Policy for additional guidance regarding University or Unit Policy Documents containing Tier 2 or Tier 3 information.

 Definitions